mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 Team members can work with this methods to ideate for possible solutions.
 By our design challenge "Create a favorite app for students" i would prefer the "brainstorming" method to create ideas, note and prioritize it in the selected Mural Template.
+Also "brainstorming" is one of the most established method for generating ideas.

 ## Further Inputs